Commercial Building Types

 Owners usually get the best value from mixed-use commercial construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Base-building And Utility Planning
+2. Base-building And Utility Planning For Shared Infrastructure Across Occupancy Zones

-3. Field Execution Across Common And Occupancy-specific Zones
+3. Field Execution Across Common And Occupancy-specific Zones With Active Look-ahead Coordination

-Field Execution Across Common And Occupancy-specific Zones is treated as a decision gate, not a box-checking exercise.
+Field Execution Across Common And Occupancy-specific Zones With Active Look-ahead Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-4. Phased Turnover And Final Stabilization
+4. Phased Georgetown CO Turnover By Occupancy Type And Final Site Stabilization

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.